 Additional Product Note: A predominant aroma when smelling the dry powder is cloves.
 This is typical; there's nothing wrong with the product.
 Used properly, our repeat customers must like it, as we sell hundreds of pounds a year.
 (You don't want to know why this note is necessary :/ but feel free to look up our BBB rating for the full Monty.)

-We use this in our: Mild Firehouse Bloody Mary Mix; Scary Mary Mix; Chicago Steakhouse Popcorn Seasoning; Chicago Steakhouse Steak, Burger & Chop Dust; Great Chicago Fire Steak, Burger & Chop Dust; Hot Diggity Clam Dip Mix; Blue Cheese Dip Mix; and Blue Cheese Popcorn Seasoning.
+We use this in our: Mild Firehouse Bloody Mary Mix; Scary Mary Mix; Chicago Steakhouse Popcorn Seasoning; Chicago Steakhouse Steak, Burger & Chop Dust; Great Chicago Fire Steak, Burger & Chop Dust; and Hot Diggity Clam Dip Mix.

 Recipe: Dried Beef Gravy